|

 Static Repositories are by definition not able to support

-Working principle of a static repository.
+The figure shows the working principle of a static repository.

 This repository provides what is named "http://site1.org/mini/file1" in the figure with